 At Coalway we strongly believe that all pupils should have access to RSE that is age appropriate and relevant to their particular needs.
-Staff ensure that adaptive teaching is personalised to ensure that learning is accessible for all pupils.
+Staff ensure that teaching is differentiated and personalised to ensure that learning is accessible for all pupils.